A Sherwin-Williams Resilience Exterior Home Paint Field Test

 This product also has exceptional moisture resistance.
 Heavy rain could ruin the sheen of most paints, mainly if rain accrues directly after application.
 In most cases, an additive call glycol and other surfactants take a while to make their way out of the paint coating.
 Most painters simply refer to this stage as the cure time.

-If moisture in excess amounts comes into contact with the paint film before additives have entirely dissipated, it could cause watermarks, referred to as surfactant leaching.
-Resilience is design not to show the additives leaching even if there were an evening shower.
+If moisture in excess amounts comes into contact with the paint film before additives have entirely dissipated, it could cause watermarks, referred to as surfactant leaching Resilience is designed not to show the additives leaching even if there were an evening shower.
 In turn, it allows for an extremely uniform topcoat, especially for sprayed satin finishes.

 The Fall of Super Paint